-design et al are delighted to announce that 3s Architects and Designers have been shortlisted for Overall Development – UK Award in The International Design and Architecture Awards 2017.
+design et al are delighted to announce that 3s Architects and Designers have won the Overall Development – UK Award in The International Design and Architecture Awards 2017.

 The White House is a generous modern home situated on a private estate in Surrey.
 Designed as a cluster of areas centred around an open plan space, the house has a strong relationship to a series of surrounding gardens.
 This modern home replaces a faux Georgian house on the Burwood Estate in Walton on Thames.
 The White House is a striking modern house, which at first glance does stand out amongst the crowd.
 But in many ways, within this leafy context, the freedom in form of a modern building enabled 3s to design a house which has an intimate relationship with changing light and its surrounding landscape.